Measure Everything When It Comes To Sales and Marketing

 How to Calculate Your Conversion Rate: Practical Tips for Conversion Rate Optimization

 Knowing your conversion rate is just the start – your conversion rate can guide your marketing efforts and sales strategies.
-A fundamental goal of every marketer should be to increase your conversion rate.
+A fundamental goal of every conversion marketer should be to increase your conversion rate.
+While there are lots of studies out there on the average adwords conversion rate, smart marketers know that while knowing these averages is nice, it's their own conversion rate and how fast you're improving it that matters.
 That means you need to optimize your conversion strategy.

-The average Google AdWords conversion rate for all industries is 3.75% for searches and 0.77% for display ads, but conversion rates vary from industry to industry.
+The average Google AdWords (Google Search Ads) conversion rate for all industries is 3.75% for searches and 0.77% for display ads, but conversion rates vary from industry to industry.
+An individual Google Ads Campaign can vary dramatically, especially on the Google Search Network.
 Dating companies, for example, have the highest conversion rates at 9.64% while real estate has the lowest at 2.47% -- a significant difference.
 No matter which industry you're in, your company will want to know what conversion cost equation you're using as well as your conversion rate.
-It is critical that you have agreement on how conversion rates measurements are actually being done in every marketing and sales channel you use.
+It is critical that you have agreement on how conversion rate measurements are actually being done in every marketing and sales channel you use, including even video ads, which can be notoriously difficult to track attribution.

 Regardless of your industry, use these practical tips to optimize your conversion rates: